 Seriously, I didn’t think this article would be this difficult to write.

 However, every time I thought of a dead villain and I started to write about him, I found he’d come back from the dead.
 These were really dead villains, too – like Kraven the Hunter, Mysterio, Thanos, and Baron Blood.

 All of these guys were DEAD!!
 Hell, Kraven and Mysterio had SHOT THEMSELVES IN THE HEAD.
 You usually don’t walk away from something like that.

 I was mid-way through writing these bios when I checked again and found that their history was expanded.
 And then I found that they had come back.
 It was killing me.

 Heroes die.
 Villains have coffins with a revolving door.
 So contrary to the title of this article, I can’t make any promises with most of these guys.
-However four of the five of these guys I’m pretty sure is gone for good.
+However, four out of five of these guys I’m pretty sure are gone for good.